Bereavement Counselling in London

 You might feel relieved, especially if the death follows a long illness or if the person’s life had been difficult or uncomfortable in their final months.

-Many people worry that these reactions will go on forever.
-But with the help and support of your personal bereavement therapist, the emotional pain will lessen in intensity and most people learn to adapt to their changed circumstances.
+Many people worry that grief will go on forever.
+With the support of your therapist, the pain will gradually lessen and you will find a new way of living.

 What to expect in counselling